bengler/pebbles-presentation/app/presentations/overview.md

 The website is just another client.

 # Full API coverage
-*API-coverage*: The fraction of actions that an application performs on a set of data that is exposed through a public api.

 **The "API only"-approach guarantees an API coverage of 100%**

+API-coverage: The fraction of actions that an application performs on a set of data that is exposed through a public api.

 # Some examples